-\See Jury Examinations-The Jury and Your Private Lesson Grade for information on how you will be assessed for your private lesson studies.
+See Jury Examinations-The Jury and Your Private Lesson Grade for information on how you will be assessed for your private lesson studies.

-Each student will fill out an Applied Lesson Verification Form towards the end of each semester in consultation with his or her applied teacher.
-This is official documentation of the number of hours of instruction you received during the semester.
+Each week the applied lesson teacher and student should fill out the Applied Lesson Verification Form.
+This form is provided so that the student and instructor can track the number of lessons provided weekly during each semester.
 Each student should receive at least 13 lessons per semester.
-The student and instructor will both sign the form and the applied teacher will submit the form to the FAD Office.
-An Applied Lesson Verification Form can be found in Appendix F.
+The student and instructor will both sign the form and the applied teacher will submit the form to the FAD Office or voice aria coordinator.
+A sample Applied Lesson Verification Form is available in Appendix F.